Kendi42/Supermarket-Self-Checkout-App/README.md

 <img src="https://github.com/Kendi42/Supermarket-Self-Checkout-App/blob/73df9f07ac6f829e1423cb359e240765ba22542e/Application%20Screenshots/createAccount.jpeg" width="200" height="400"/>

 ## Home page- Shopping List Tab
 <p>Once a user has succesfully logged in, they are directed to the Application Home page.
 Here there are two tabs: the Shoppig List tab and the Cart tab.
 The user can easily swipe between these two tabs.
 Lastly, the home page contains a camera button.
-This button allows the user to scan their shoppign item.</p>
+This button allows the user to scan their shopping item.</p>
 <p>The Shopping List Tab allows the user to create their shopping list from items avaialable in the supermarket.
 The user can also increase or reduce the quantity of the item they have added as well as delete it all together.
-The shoppign list also provides the user with cost estimates of the items they have added. </p>
+The shopping list also provides the user with cost estimates of the items they have added. </p>
 <img src="https://github.com/Kendi42/Supermarket-Self-Checkout-App/blob/73df9f07ac6f829e1423cb359e240765ba22542e/Application%20Screenshots/shoppinglist.jpeg" width="200" height="400"/>

 ### On Clicking "ADD"